LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 it may be necessary to pass options to a compiler.
 This sections describes how to do this and which CMake variables to use for certain cases.

+.. note:: Please see :ref:`getting_started_building-label` for notes about
+          which versions of various back-ends RAJA supports.

 * **OpenMP Compiler Options**

 The variable `OpenMP_CXX_FLAGS` is used to pass OpenMP-related flags to a